 Each day, teachers will expect children to participate in at least one virtual call with the teacher and class.
 This may be as a whole class or as small groups, and will be at a set time.
-Both the teacher and the Learning Support Assistant will be present, and these virtual meetings will follow our risk assessment (available on our website).
+The teacher or the Learning Support Assistant will be present, and these virtual meetings will follow our risk assessment (available on our website).